andreasspindler/secure-sudo.sh/README.md

 of `secure-sudo.sh` such a low value triggered race conditions.
 A value of 30 seconds resolved the issue.

+#### Starting the script via sudo ####

+Starting the script that internally requires `sudo` using `sudo` is risky.
+UID 0 for everything can mess with file permissions, accidentially kill processes or change passwords.

+Best practices:
+- validate active user and maybe even commands upfront
+- assume the session timeout is unknown
+- run only the necessary commands under `sudo`

 #### Sudo may not execute the command ####

-`sudo` will not execute a command from the script if the user is not privileged or types the wrong password, but the rest of the script is.
+`sudo` will not execute a command from the script if the user is not privileged or enters the wrong password.
+But the rest of the script is.

-Is the user privileged enough?
+To test if the user is privileged:

 > If the -l option was specified without a command, sudo, will exit
 > with a value of 0 if the user is allowed to run sudo, and they
 > authenticated successfully (as required by the security policy).

-Are the commands used permitted?
+To test if the user can run a command:

 > If a command is specified with the -l option, the exit value will
 > only be 0 if the command is permitted by the security policy,